7 Do’s and Don’ts for Working with a Recruiter in Your Job Search

 Do: Stay in touch even after you get a job.
 We like to maintain contact with you and know that things are going well.
 You never know when you may need our advice, or you might even be able to help us in the future by recommending your colleagues for other searches.

-Don’t: Disappear into thin air, you might miss out on a new opportunity with us.
+Don’t: Disappear into thin air.
+You might miss out on a new opportunity with us.
 A relationship with a recruiter could be beneficial further along in your career.

 Though searching for a job can be daunting, working with a recruiter can alleviate some of the stress, and help you find a great job that suits your skills and experience.
-I hope that these tips from an insider’s perspective will help you in your current or future job searches.
+We hope that these tips from an insider’s perspective will help you in your current or future job searches.

 Bristol Associates, Inc. is an executive search firm with over 50 years of excellence in recruiting nationwide.
 Bristol specializes in recruiting for the Casino Gaming; Hotels and Resorts; Travel, Tourism, and Attractions; Facilities and Concessions; Food and Beverage Manufacturing; Restaurant; Hospital and Healthcare; and Nonprofit industries.